aryanshrivastava3138/Life-Changer-Library04/README.md

 npm install
 ```

+2. Set up your Firebase configuration in `.env`

-2. Start the development server:
+3. Start the development server:
 ```bash
 npm run dev
 ```

-3. Open the app in your browser or Expo Go app
+4. Open the app in your browser or Expo Go app

 ## Deployment